MalikaIhle/RROxSurvey/README.md

 `#rm(list = ls())`
 `#source("FormatPGRdata.R")`

-Each of these R files is called in LongReport.Rmd which needs these two lines at the top to be commented.
+Each of these R files is called in LongReport.Rmd which needs these two lines at the top to be commented out.

 The list of file in order of the questions in the survey is:
 - Awareness.R -> Q4 Which of the following research practices are you aware of, and which do you have experience with?